Skip to main content

 SEMGREP_BASELINE_REF

 Set SEMGREP_BASELINE_REF to enable diff-aware scanning for CI providers that are not GitHub Actions or GitLab CI/CD.
-SEMGREP_BASELINE_REF refers to your codebase's default or trunk branch, such as main or master.
+SEMGREP_BASELINE_REF typically is set to your codebase's default or trunk branch, such as main or master.

 Example: